Preventing Identity Theft

 - Ask about information security procedures in your workplace.
 Find out who has access to your personal information and verify that records are kept in a secure location.
 Ask about the disposal procedures for those records as well.

 - Before revealing any personally identifying information (for example, on an application), find out how it will be used and secured, and whether it will be shared with others.
 Ask if you have a choice about the use of your information.
 Can you choose to have it kept confidential?

-Order a free copy of your credit report from https://www.annualcreditreport.com every year.
-Make sure it is accurate and includes only those activities you have authorized.
+Order a free copy of your credit report at least once a year.
+Review the report to ensure that it is accurate and includes only those activities you have authorized.